tapis-project/tapis-project-util/README.md

 ## Dependencies
 The tapis project util requires `python3`, `docker`, `kubectl`, and `minikube`.
-This dev util only makes use of the standard library in python3 and thus, does not required a virtual environment.
+This dev util only makes use of the standard library in python3 and thus, does not require you to start use virtual environment.

 ### docker
 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)